open-ephys/ephys-course/source/Materials/exday3TA.rst

   2A.
 Connect the reference and spike signal directly to the op-amp in open-loop configuration to subtract the reference.
 Connect the output of the amplifier to the PC.
 Run the simulation.
 What (in V) is the amplifier giving as output?

   2B.
-Try adding a negative feedback connection to stop the amplifier from saturating.
+Try adding a wire (with no resistors) as a negative feedback connection to stop the amplifier from saturating.

   Why does this not work?